wwilsman/interactor.js/src/content/assertions/text.md

 The `text()` assertion mirrors the corresponding [interactor property](/properties/text) and asserts that an element's innerText property is equal to the specified string.
-If the optional selector is omitted, and the corresponding property has been redefined, the new property will be used to assert against.
-When a selector is provided, a new scoped interactor is created to perform the assertion.
+If the corresponding property has been redefined, a new assertion is defined which does not accept a selector.

 ``` javascript
 // with a scoped selector